michee/telespark/README.md

         * How do you make sure refactoring in the future will not break your logic?
         * Did you see something strange in the data?

-My view is:
+My general approach to infrastructure is that
-You should treat an applications builds as events in a immutable data pipeline, every new build should be stored in a archive.\
+You should treat application builds as events in a immutable data pipeline, every new build should be stored in a archive.\
 At any point in time one should be able to deploy any version of the application from the archive to production.